franko/elementary-plotlib/sphinx-doc/manual/source/fox-integration.rst

   - `unsigned height`
   - `unsigned flags`

-.. cpp:function:: elp_window *elp_window_fox(FXGUISignal *start_signal)
+.. cpp:function:: elem_window *elem_window_fox(FXGUISignal *start_signal)

-  Create a new object that can be passed to :cpp:func:`FX::FXElemWindow::Attach` to create a :cpp:class:`elp::Window`.
+  Create a new object that can be passed to :cpp:func:`FX::FXElemWindow::Attach` to create a :cpp:class:`elem::Window`.
-  It should be used on a worker thread to create a :cpp:class:`elp::Window` that is started in the FOX GUI thread.
+  It should be used on a worker thread to create a :cpp:class:`elem::Window` that is started in the FOX GUI thread.
   The start_signal should be a signal, previously created in the GUI thread, that trigger a request to create a new Elementary Plot window.
   The method that handle the start_signal should call the function :cpp:func:`FXElemBuildWindow` passing a FXComposite where the Elementary Plot window should be placed.